Feaxure-fresh/TL-Fault-Diagnosis-Library/README.md

 #### Cross-dataset Transfer
 For implementing transfer between different datasets:
-1. Ensure that the categories of faults contained in each dataset are consistent.
+1. Organize the dataset into multiple folders according to fault categories across at least two datasets.
-2. Organize the datasets such that there is a direct correspondence between the fault categories across datasets.
+2. Maintain consistency in folder names and numbers across all datasets.

 For instance, when organizing CWRU and MFPT datasets for one-to-one transfer:
 ```